lawrenceevalyn/THE-DISS/README.md

 ### Oct 7 2016
 #### Meeting with S.D.
-Margaret Cohen sentimental education of the novel
+Margaret Cohen sentimental education of the novel ;
-1857 lyric poem - yahls
+1857 lyric poem - yahls ;
-Kt trumpeter bardic nationalism
+Kt trumpeter bardic nationalism ;
-Brad pasenic mind as metaphor
+Brad pasenic mind as metaphor ;
 James Raven

 ### Oct 5 2016
 #### Meeting with T.R.
-Michael Gamer Gothic Romanticism
+Michael Gamer Gothic Romanticism ;
-Jeff Cox Seven Githic Dramas
+Jeff Cox Seven Gothic Dramas ;
 Small pieces on the gothic -- make sure to look at their articles

 Reread that piece on circulating libraries soliciting works from their readers